keirannnnnnnn/Switch-Windows-EnterpriseEval-to-Enterprise/README.md

 Step 2:

-Download the folder named 'Enterprise' thats linked to this repositry and once its downloaded, paste it into C:\Windows\System32\spp\tokens\skus
+Download the folder named 'Enterprise' thats linked to this repositry and once its downloaded, drag the WHOLE folder into C:\Windows\System32\spp\tokens\skus

 Step 3: